-We have presented a series of ideas and techniques some of which are fundamental, some of which are not.
-We consider the following points to be important aspects of the approach
+We have presented a series of ideas and techniques some of which are fundamental and some of which are not.
+We consider the following points to be important aspects of the approach:

-• Reliability takes precedence over validity.
-This requires a non-label based approach, that, in this instance, minimizes the sum of squares between two image processes.

-• The differences between two images can be attributed to (i) non-congruence and (ii) differences extant when the images are in perfect register.
+- 1. Reliability takes precedence over validity.
+This requires a non-label-based approach that, in this instance, minimizes the sum of squares between two image processes. - 2.
+The differences between two images can be attributed to 1) noncongruence and 2) differences extant when the images are in perfect register.

-• The transformations which minimize these differences (in a least square sense), namely the spatial transformation and intensity transformation, are solved for simultaneously.

-• Both transformations are defined in the space of some basis functions.
-The nature of the basis functions (e.g. smoothness) embody the constraints under which the transformations are effected.

-• The minimal constraints on the basis functions relate to preservation of local contiguity relationships and the local stationariness of the intensity transformation.
-This is equivalent to using smooth basis functions.

-• The solution for the spatial and voxel value transformations can, if appropriate, be formulated in linear terms, permitting an explicit least squares solution.
-The use of Taylor series and other expansions are particularly useful in this regard.
-If not appropriate standard nonlinear minimisation or gradient descent techniques can be used.
+- 3. The transformations which minimize these differences (in a least square sense), namely the spatial transformation and intensity transformation, are solved for simultaneously. - 4.
+Both transformations are defined in the space of some basis functions.
+The nature of the basis functions (e.g., smoothness) embodies the constraints under which the transformations are effected. - 5.
+The minimal constraints on the basis functions relate to preservation of local contiguity relationships and the local stationariness of the intensity transformation.
+This is equivalent to using smooth basis functions. - 6.
+The solution for the spatial and voxel value transformations can, if appropriate, be formulated in linear terms, permitting an explicit least squares solution.
+Taylor series and other expansions are particularly useful in this regard.
+If they are not appropriate, standard nonlinear minimization or gradient descent techniques can be used.

-Although non-optimal Fourier basis functions are efficient in that they do not require empirical characterization of the spatial autocovariance functions (c.f. the Karhunen Loeve expansion or SVD).
+Although possibly nonoptimal, Fourier basis functions are efficient in that they do not require empirical reference coregistration characterization of the spatial autocovariance functions (c.f. the Karhunen Loeve expansion or SVD).